hapax/hapax.github.io/assets/teaching.md

 There is nothing beautiful or deep here, just the same manipulations in disguise!
 It is the wrong sort of generalisation.
-The shrubs may be painted a different colour, but they are still shrubs.
+The shrubs may be painted blue, but they are still shrubs.

 Instead of dressing up shrubs, we should find a mountain to scale.
 In pure mathematics, mountains are things like theorems (important